manabouprj/ad-security-assessment/README.md

 ## Prerequisites
 - Python 3.8 or higher
-- Node.js 14.x or higher
 - Windows environment (for AD integration)
 - Network access to domain controllers (for production use)
+- Local administrator rights (for installation)

 ## Security Considerations